Best Spotting Scope For Birding | Top Rated Spotting Scope For Birding

 See Top Article: Best 3 Gun Scope | Top Rated 3 Gun Scopes & Optics

-The sixth best spotting scope for birding is the third and last entry from Vortex Optics.
-It speaks to the great quality of Vortex that three of its spotting scopes are in the top six of this list.
+This scope speaks to the great quality of Vortex that three of its spotting scopes are in the top six of this list.

 This Razor HD features the same great qualities of the Razor HD listed above but with a higher magnification setting.
 It has a 45-degree angled eyepiece.
 It utilizes a Porro prism, is argon gas purged, and uses all of the same glass coatings as the number four scope on this list.

-The seventh best spotting scope for birding is another entry by Celestron.
-This spotting scope has an 80 mm objective and a 45 degree eye piece.
+This scope by Celestron has an 80 mm objective and a 45 degree eye piece.
 It can be adjusted from 20x to 60x, like most of the other spotting scopes on this list.

 No matter the magnification setting, you will have a 20 mm eye relief that is considered generous compared to other spotting scopes.
 Due to its smaller objective, the FOV at 1000 yards at 20x is 110 feet and at 60x is 52 feet.
 This spotting scope uses a BaK4 prism.
 The lenses of the Regal M2 are XLT multi-coated which provides maximum light transmission in any condition.
 The objective lens is an extra-low dispersion lens that eliminates chromatic aberration.